 - Turn the key to "ON" and set the engine stop switch to "O". - Shift the drive select lever into the neutral position.
-(The neutral indicator light should come on.) - Use the starter (choke) in reference to the figure:
+(The neutral indicator light should come on.) - 5.
+Position the starter (choke) lever according to the ambient temperature.